 Required attribute Description Username This is the login user name for the remote cluster.
 When you set the ControlMode attribute to OnOff or OnlineOnly, the Username must have administrative privileges for the remote service group that you specify in the GroupName attribute.
-When you use the RemoteGroup Wizard to enter your username data you need to enter your username and the domain name in separate fields.
-For a cluster that has the Veritas Product Authentication Service you do not need to enter the domain name.
-For a secure remote cluster: Local Unix user user@nodename-where the nodename is the name of the node that is specified in the IpAddress attribute.
+When you use the RemoteGroup Wizard to enter your username data, you need to enter your username and the domain name in separate fields.
+For a cluster that has the Veritas Product Authentication Service, you do not need to enter the domain name For a secure remote cluster: Local Unix user user@nodename-where the nodename is the name of the node that is specified in the IpAddress attribute.
 Do not set the DomainType attribute.
 NIS or NIS+ user user@domainName-where domainName is the name of the NIS or NIS+ domain for the user.
 You must set the value of the DomainType attribute to either to nis or nisplus.
-Type and dimension: string-scalar Example: For a cluster without the Veritas Product Authentication Service: "johnsmith" For a secure remote cluster: "foobar@example.com" Password This is the password that corresponds to the user that you specify in the Username attribute.
-You must encrypt the password with the vcsencrypt -agent command.
-Note: Do not use the vcsencrypt utility when entering passwords from a configuration wizard or the Cluster Manager (Java Console).
-Type and dimension: string-scalar
+Type and dimension: string-scalar Example: For a cluster without the Veritas Product Authentication Service "johnsmith" For a secure remote cluster: "foobar@example.com" Password This is the password that corresponds to the user that you specify in the Username attribute.
+You must encrypt the password by using the vcsencrypt utility.
+For details, see the Cluster Server Administrator's Guide .
+Note: Do not use the vcsencrypt utility when entering passwords from a configuration wizard or the Cluster Manager (Java Console) Type and dimension: string-scalar